hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 > Why do something that takes 90 minutes if you can spent weeks on automating it.

-A really nice quote, that might be applicable to me every now and then from a really cool blog post: http://tom7.org/lowercase/.
+This is really nice quote (with a good pun of course), that might be applicable to me every now and then from a really cool blog post: http://tom7.org/lowercase/.
 Really worthwhile watching.
 It will cheer you up, trust me.
+There is, however, some truth in this as well, because any developer will have a few of these totally overengineered projects.
+On the other hand, these are great learning experiences as well.
+Just need to know when and when not to do it.

 #### **Operations**